burakaksoy/AssistiveRobot-SimulationFiles/README.md

 # AssistiveRobot-SimulationFiles

-An Example Lab Simulation Environment prepared for Gazebo using siple geometric shapes.
+An Example Lab Simulation Environment prepared for Gazebo using simple geometric shapes.

 `lab_gazebo` is the package for the lab world environment.
 (`.experimental` folder can be ignored, included just for development process)